Timely news, information and advice concentrating on FHA, VA and USDA residential mortgage lending.

 That typically means that your income is predictable somehow for purposes of showing that your income is likely to continue.

-If you make your living as a seasonable worker, a contractor, self-employed small business owner, etc, you’ll likely have some additional paperwork to submit but you should not count yourself out of the running just because your employment is not a typical 9-5 job.
+Make your living as a seasonable worker, a contractor, a self-employed small business owner, etc. You’ll likely have some additional paperwork to submit, but you should not count yourself out of the running just because your employment is not a typical 9-5 job.

-Some who have filed for bankruptcy may need to court’s permission to proceed–this must be provided as a written statement or in some other form the lender can document.
+Some who have filed for bankruptcy may need the court’s permission to proceed–this must be provided as a written statement or in some other form the lender can document.

-Those who have credit issues that include unpaid or delinquent federal debts must be able to show the lender that such debt has been managed to the satisfaction of the government.
+Those with credit issues that include unpaid or delinquent federal debts must be able to show the lender that the debt has been managed to the satisfaction of the government.

-This may require you to show proof of payment plans, how many on-time payments under the plan have been made, etc.
+This may require you to show proof of payment plans, such as how many on-time payments have been made under each plan.

 When it comes to required seasoning periods, you should remember that the clock begins on those periods when the bankruptcy or foreclosure has been discharged or otherwise completed.
-The seasoning period DOES NOT start when it has been FILED.
-That’s a common mistake some house hunters make when considering when to begin looking for a home after a “negative credit event” such as a bankruptcy.
+The seasoning period DOES NOT start when it has been filed.

 Joe Wallace - Staff Writer